carpentries-incubator/open-science-with-r/_episodes/07-github.md

 teaching: 45
 exercises: 45
 questions:
+- "What is version control?"
+- "What benefits does a version control system brings in for my research?"
-- "What is version control?
-How do I use it?"
+- "How do I use version control?"
 - "What is the difference between `git`and Github?"
-- "What benefits does a version control system brings in for my research?"
 objectives:
 - "Understand the benefits of using a version control system such as `git`."
 - "Understand the basics of `git` and its usage in RStudio."
 keypoints:
-- "`git` and Github allow you to version control files and go back in time if needed."
+- "`git` and Github allow you to keep track of your files and go back in time if needed."
-- "In a version control system, file names do not reflect their versions."
+- "In a version control system, file names do not reflect their versions.
+The history is managed by the version control system."
 - "An RStudio project folder can be fully version controlled and synchronized online with Github."
 - "Working locally in RStudio with a synchronised online folder will make your work more stable and understandable for you and others."
 ---